Finding Peace Within Group

 The fee is based on a sliding scale and there is a no-fee option for low income mothers.

 Call our Parent Support & Resource Hotline at 1-800-829-3777 to register and for payment information.
-Intakes will start in January 2019, so call to sign up now.
+Intakes will start in Summer 2019, so call to sign up now.

 Family Paths’ Finding Peace Within group is the recipient of the Alameda County Mental Health Advisory Board’s 2018 Community Service Award in the Promising Innovative Program category.
 Longtime clinicians, Amy Attiyeh, MFT (left), and Phyllis Lorenz, MFT, co-founders and facilitators of Finding Peace Within, have led this group for over a decade and served more than 200 women who are committed to getting the skills they need to heal and thrive.

 Meet the Instructors

 Amy has been co-facilitating the Finding Peace Within group for 8 years.
 She feels a commitment to parents in their healing of trauma.
 She sees the group as an opportunity for moms to come together and receive support around the transformations that matter for them.
 As a Marriage and Family Therapist, she works from a trauma informed and mindfulness based approach at Family Paths and in private practice.

 Phyllis has worked with trauma survivors for 17 years during her tenure at Family Paths.
 She is trained in cutting edge Trauma Treatment, such as EMDR, and is certified in Sensorimotor Psychotherapy.
 She has both been inspired by and has learned from the courage of her clients who pursue the path of healing.

 What to do when you have a complaint: Read our Grievance policy.

 Que hacer si usted tiene una queja.
 Lea nuestra política de quejas en español.